-The terms 'action' and 'keywork' are, to some degree, interchangeable.
+The terms 'action' and 'keywork' are, to some degree,

-However, there are subtle differences between the two - as will be explained.
+interchangeable.
+However, there are subtle differences between the two

-physical components that go to make up the action: The keys themselves;
+page.
+There are three main physical components that go to make up the

-the pivots upon which they, well, pivot; and the springs, which power
+action: The keys themselves; the pivots upon which they move; and the

-Lesser physical items include the cork or felt buffers which cushion the
+or felt buffers which cushion the keys.

 Here's a typical group of keys...